jinsato0422/jinsato0422.github.io/README.md

        Each scholarships are structured in a box shape, which includes a short description and below there will be a "Learn More" button.
 This button toggles the hidden content of each box which includes more information about the scholarships.
        Also, this page is linked to the Firebase database, which will automatically make the boxes for each scholarships in the database
+    6. Statistics.html
+       THis page we can view the acceptance rate for each scholarships.